 What to expect

 Once we have received your referral, we aim to do a quick assessment over the phone to identify the presence and extent of your mental illness.
-To do this we speak to you as well as the person who referred you and any other significant people involved in your care, such as your GP, nursing home staff, specialists, carers or family.
+To do this we speak to you as well as the person who referred you and any other significant people involved in your care, such as your GP, Residential Aged Care Home staff, specialists, carers or family.

 From this quick assessment, if it appears you are experiencing a moderate to severe mental illness, you will then be offered a more in-depth face-to-face assessment.